-If you want to understand your immigration options, have a strategic plan for living and working in the U.S., and have experienced and responsive guidance along the way, we are that kind of law firm that can help.
+If you want to understand the options for you and your employees for working in the U.S. and have experienced and responsive guidance along the way, we are the kind of law firm that can help.
 Our goal is to prepare strong cases, offer proactive solutions, and deliver prompt, efficient service that produces favorable results.
 We have extensive experience working with companies in a broad range of industries and sizes.

 H-1B Specialty Occupation